 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 15.65 minutes getting to work every day.

-Hot Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hot Springs doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Hot Springs who are college-educated is close to the national average for all communities of 21.84%: 17.50% of the adults in Hot Springs have a bachelor's degree or advanced degree.
+The education level of Hot Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.50% of adults 25 and older in Hot Springs have a college degree.

 The per capita income in Hot Springs in 2022 was $33,368, which is middle income relative to South Dakota and the nation.
 This equates to an annual income of $133,472 for a family of four.
 However, Hot Springs contains both very wealthy and poor people as well.